LauraHesse/p2-notes/index.md

 ***

 Want to test with different browsers in the cloud?
-Try BrowserStack.
+[Try BrowserStack](https://www.browserstack.com/)

 ***

 Want to learn more about the viewport?
-Here's what the Mozilla Developer Network has to say.
+Here's what the [Mozilla Developer Network has to say.](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag)

 ***